-Students-in-special-standing are able to take up to six credit hours of law school courses to count towards the J.M. degree requirements.
-Students must complete the courses taken as a student-in-special-standing within two years of initial matriculation into the J.M. program.
+Students-in-special-standing may take up to six credit hours of law school courses to count towards the J.M. degree requirements.
+Students must complete any course taken as a student-in-special-standing within two years of their initial matriculation into the J.M. program, in order to apply those credits toward their J.M. degree.
 Students must take these courses under the same grading scale as other J.M. students.
 Courses taken as an audit are not transferrable towards the J.M. degree.

-Students must pass the course(s) taken as a student-in-special-standing with a grade of "D-" or above to count towards their J.M. degree requirements.
+Students must pass any course taken as a student-in-special-standing with a grade of "D-" or above to count towards their J.M. degree requirements.